ammein/custom-code-editor/README.md

 Simple , you can access it via `self.ace` or `_this.ace`

 # Changelog

+### 3.1.4
+- Adjust Readme to use proper configuration

 ### 3.1.3
 - Using _.assign() to assign existing config options